-The Session Statistics page can give you a lot of quantitative insights about your sessions, users’ engagement and usability of your app.
+The Session Analytics page can give you a lot of quantitative insights about your sessions, users’ engagement, and usability of your app.
 Thanks to this, you can find out how many sessions you recorded in the past months, how many new users visited your app in the past weeks, what’s the average rage tap per session after releasing a new app version and many others.

 At the top of the screen, you can decide about the time range you want to see the data for.
-You can choose between 24 hours, 7, 14 or 28 days and 3 or 12 months.
 This will also tell you whether your statistics are getting better or worse in comparison to the previous period.

-Under the users section, you can find out how many users were active in the particular period of time and also how many new users visited your app.
-If you group it by country, you can see where your app is most popular and how it has been changing over time.
+Under the user’s section, you can find out how many users were active in the selected period of time and also how many new users visited your app.

 The number of crashes can be a really interesting indicator of how good and smooth the experience of your users is.
 You can see not only how many crashes you had in your app but also what’s the percentage of sessions with crashes.
 If you group this data by the app version, you can see if the newly released version has improved the reliability of your app.